So much of life stays unlived because we're afraid to get it wrong.

 Scared?
 Nervous?
 Unsure of yourself?
 Frustrated by your lack of action on ideas you have?
 Want to be more comfortable being creative?

-This is the program for you.
+This is the room for you.

 "Since we live in an age of innovation, a practical education must prepare you for work that does not yet exist and cannot be clearly defined."